Welcoming Albany is located in southwest Georgia, 187 miles south of the state capital of Atlanta.

 10. Radium Springs

-One of the Seven Natural Wonders of Georgia, Radium Springs lies on the south-eastern outskirts of Albany, around eight kilometres or ten minutes from the downtown area.
+One of the Seven Natural Wonders of Georgia, Radium Springs lies on the south-eastern outskirts of Albany, around 5 miles or ten minutes from the downtown area.

 The largest natural spring anywhere in Georgia, Radium Springs boasts deep blue waters that contains small amounts of naturally-occurring radium, the radioactive element first discovered by Marie Curie in 1898.